Published: Mon May 13, 2013

 “Some of the best lessons in life will come to you through your failures,” Harwell said.
 “In this land that you live in, a solid education and bedrock principles really can ensure that you achieve.”

 Harwell addressed the guests and graduates of the morning commencement ceremony for the Colleges of Agricultural and Human Sciences, Arts and Sciences, Engineering, and Interdisciplinary Studies.

 Millard Oakley addressed the afternoon ceremony for the Colleges of Business and Education.
 He is the namesake of TTU’s Millard Oakley STEM Center, which has reached thousands of students, educators and visitors through its hands-on programs in science, technology, engineering and mathematics since opening in 2010.

 “There are students in this room, you graduates, who have talents you don’t know you have,” he said.
 “You have to find your niche in life, get out in the real world and find it.”

 With a career in law and business, Oakley acknowledged there are obstacles to most goals.
 “When you catch a few bumps in the road, don’t quit.”

 “The harder you work, the luckier you get,” Oakley said.
 “Don’t worry about the competition.
 There’s always room at the top for those who have a good work ethic.”

-Degrees were awarded Saturday to students from 76 counties throughout Tennessee, 33 states and 19 countries.
+More than 1,300 degrees were awarded Saturday to students from 76 counties throughout Tennessee, 33 states and 19 countries.
 Tennessee Tech has more than 75,600 alumni worldwide.